itk-robotics/Meditation/README.md

 http://ggia.berkeley.edu/practice/body_scan_meditation#

-## Installation
+## Setup and Installation

-Open `choregraphe/yoga.pml` in Choregraphe and upload to robot.
+Open `choregraphe/meditation.pml` in Choregraphe Change the file name depending on the language version you want to use in the box named "Guided meditation".
+(in line 15; filename = 'dk_meditation.json' # dk/en?

 ## Usage